 After I moved to Gabriola Island in 2000, I became part of the vibrant arts community there.
 Having a larger workspace meant I could more easily create large and complex quilts.

-I'm the founder of the Positive Energy Quilters, an activist group on Gabriola that has made several dozen quilts to address environmental issues.
-Our most recent effort was the UnspOILed Coast Quilt Project, to raise funds and raise awareness about the Kinder Morgan TransMountain Pipeline and the need to protect the B.C. coast from oil spills.
+I founded the Positive Energy Quilters, an activist group on Gabriola that made several dozen quilts to address environmental issues.
+Pictured here are some of the quilts from the UnspOILed Coast Quilt Project, which were made to raise funds and raise awareness about the Kinder Morgan TransMountain Pipeline and the need to protect the B.C. coast from oil spills.